Please send cardboard! ...And other recyclables that help me teach others

 You can request my business address through my contact page and I will respond as soon as possible.

-I can't tell you how much you are helping my workshops reach a wider range of people, especially in opening them up to groups who operate outside of conventional school programming or who have a materials budget.
+I can't tell you how much you are helping my workshops reach a wider range of people, especially in opening them up to groups who operate outside of conventional school programming or who arent' able to provide a materials budget.